Bearbearsbears/Tinder_Food_App/README.md

 Step 1.
 Download Zip file by clicking green code button in the main screen.

 Step 2.
-Open Windows PowerShell as Administrator
+Open Windows PowerShell

 Step 3.
 Extract Zip File and move the inner folder from the outer folder to the directory shown when you open Windows PowerShell, for example: C: